Is There a Way to Experience Something Again for the First Time

 Repetition brings yous more than you call back

 Describe your own conclusions, said one of the researchers who conducted that written report showing that people underestimate the pleasure of repetition.
 Instead of wasting time in search of still some other new experience, you lot might also choose to render to a film you lot've already seen, or to a restaurant you've already dined at.
+It might bring yous more than you call up.

 There'south a difference between inattentively doing things once again and doing things again by choice